Jazaltron10/Feedback-App/Lessons/References.md

         /*Typescript does not have a direct access to the html page during development */ console.log(anchor.href);

->***Typescript contains special types for every DOM Element So when we use a particular DOM ELement typescript knows all the different types of properties on that element and provides it to us in vscode with intellisense***
+>***Typescript contains special types for every DOM Element So when we use a particular DOM Element typescript knows all the different types of properties on that element and provides it to us in vscode with intellisense***

     //const form = document.querySelector('form')!;
     const form = document.querySelector('.new-item-form') as HTMLFormElement;